What is leaving holes in my roses? Rose Slug

 Apply a systemic insecticide such as a 3 in 1 Rose Care, Optrol, or Bonide, Bayer, or Fertilome Tree and Shrub Insect Control.
 The insecticide kills the larvae as they feed on the leaves.
 It is most effective to apply before damage is visible.
 However, you can use it after.

 Note: Hand smashing and foliar sprays are the most effective immediate controls.
-But a combination of the systemic and foliar sprays will do an excellent job controlling them.
+But combining the systemic and foliar sprays will do an excellent job of controlling them.